This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Epididymitis is inflammation of your epididymis.
-The epididymis is a long curled tube inside your scrotum.
+The epididymis is a coiled tube inside your scrotum.
 It stores and carries sperm from your testicles to your penis.
-Acute epididymitis lasts for 6 weeks or less and becomes chronic if it lasts longer than 3 months.
+Acute epididymitis lasts for 6 weeks or less.
+Chronic epididymitis lasts longer than 6 weeks.

-- Your signs and symptoms do not improve within 3 days of treatment or come back after treatment.
+- Your symptoms do not get better within 3 days of treatment or come back after treatment.

 - You have questions or concerns about your condition or care.

 - Antibiotics may be given if epididymitis is caused by a bacterial infection.